kaikue/Oceania/README.md

 - When player is hurt, make the whole player image flash red
 - Menus
     - Better text fields
+        - show cursor
+        - tab to go to next one
+        - filter invalid keypresses (is this done already?)
+        - arrow keys, shift, home/end, mouse click, etc. to change cursor
     - Scroll wheel scrolls world list
     - Validate name in world creation
     - More options